 James P. Faucette, North Little Rock’s third mayor, lived in West Hollywood in southern California from 1917 to the mid-1930s.
 Faucette was a friend of Justin Matthews [builder of the mill] and the two men corresponded on a regular basis.
 However, I have found nothing concerning your question in the Faucette papers at the Butler Center.
 Most of the personal letters are from the teens.
 I suspect that the Faucette connection had something to do with it.
 So, I guess we still have a ‘history mystery’ but it just adds to the romance surrounding the mill.”

-So, put on your hoop squirt, grab your parasol and your "twiddly dee dee" attitude and come for a visit to learn more about this history mystery.
+So, put on your hoop squirt, grab your parasol and your "twiddly dee" attitude and come for a visit to learn more about this historical mystery.

 The Old Mill was nationally recognized in 1986 by being placed on the National Register of Historic Places.